 In regards to how much money this discount will save you, that also depends on the company who wrote your policy.
-In general, the discount will be 5-25 per cent off of your car insurance premium.
-Some companies even offer the incentive of increasing your discount overtime if you continue to maintain you clean record and good driving habits.
+In general, the discount will be 5-25 percent off of your car insurance premium.
+Some companies even offer the incentive of increasing your discount over time if you continue to maintain your clean record and good driving habits.

 Do you consider yourself to be a “good driver’?
 Have more questions about the “good driver” discount and if you qualify for it?
 Talk to a BrokerLink broker for more information.
 Visit us online, give us a call or stop by one of our community branches.